mohamed-services/mnn/README.md

 Some agents can act as an input layers, some agents can act as a hidden layers, and some agents can act as an output layers.

-Experts can have different numbers of dimensions for example two, three, or four as soon as tolens size is smaller than input/output maximum size so the expert can reshape the data to its number of dimensions.
+Experts can have different numbers of dimensions for example two, three, or four as long as the tokens size is smaller than input/output maximum size so the expert can reshape the data to its number of dimensions.

-The first n bits will be used to address other agents for example the first 1024 bits will be used to address another 32 agents.
+The first n bits will be used to address other agents, for example the first 1024 bits will be used as 32 address slots of 32 bits each so the agent can address another 32 agents.

 A subset of the agents can be grouped in a small pool to work on a smaller task.

-True mixture of experts architecture.
+True mixture of experts architecture, where the experts are separate modules that can be added or removed, and not just a routed feedforward block inside a fixed layer.

 Federated machine learning where any one or any company can train their private agent and integrate it with publicly available agents or experts.

-True Mixture of experts architecture

-Standard global softmax attention is not necessary in large language models; nearest-neighbor attention is used instead as the routing mechanism (see the Nearest Neighbors section).

 Can we use a central memory for coordinating something like RAG where every agent outputs a small vector

-And after that nearest neighbors algorithm will be used to to determine the set of inputs that will be used for the next time step.
+And after that nearest neighbors algorithm will be used to determine the set of inputs that will be used for the next time step.

-Make every expert output two vectors the first to be its axon central location and the other to be its dendrites central location and this cordinates can be 3d or 4d or 8d cordinates.
+Make every expert output two vectors the first to be its axon central location and the other to be its dendrites central location and these coordinates can be 3d or 4d or 8d coordinates.

 Also agents can choose the radius that they want the nearest neighbors to be viewed.

 Make the current weights of similar size like 8,8,8,8 and group them in one numpy file to be a single expert.

-The system can be asynchronous so every agent can read or write on his own speed for example an agent can run for five steps then read or write and another agen can for eight steps then read or write.
+The system can be asynchronous so every agent can read or write on his own speed for example an agent can run for five steps then read or write and another agent can run for eight steps then read or write.

 RAG memories are inherently builtin in the system so a memory can live as an input or output without changing.

-The agent can output floating point based cordinates or text based cordinates.
+The agent can output floating point based coordinates or text based coordinates.

 agents can be mnn or conv or rnn or transformers.

-You can convert convert the distance between the cell and its neighbours into weights where's a lower distance means a higher weight.
+You can convert the distance between the cell and its neighbours into weights where a lower distance means a higher weight, see the Weighting the neighbours part of the Nearest Neighbors section for the formulas.

-w = 1 - current_distance / sum(all distances)

 Any head can act as input head, hidden head, or output head.